private-octopus/c4/doc/c4-spec.md

 sending large batches of packets creates "instant queues" and causes some Active Queue Management mechanisms to mark packets as ECN/CE, or drop them.
-As a compromise, we set the quantum to 4 millisecond worth of transmission.
+As a compromise, we set the quantum to 4 milliseconds worth of transmission.

 ~~~
 quantum = max ( min (pacing_rate*4_milliseconds, 64KB), 2*MTU)